REFERENCES / BECHTLE

 After the coaching period and the implementation procedures that were followed, one of the main and most apparent changes was a shortening of the sales cycle.

-Would you like to experience the power of modern selling yourself?
+Would you like to experience the power of social selling yourself?